RootStock is an annual gathering of an ad hoc and constantly changing community of more or less like-minded souls.

 You will find the other campers very friendly.
 Also, the events are set up in such a way as to promote inclusivity.
 We camp in circles, each around its own central fire where kettles are boiled and food cooked.
 We eat communally each evening and prepare the meals together in small working groups.
 There are also work groups for other tasks which need doing, such as chopping and barrowing wood.
 You will quickly make some friends.
 But it's a very large, interesting site and it's easy to go and have some alone time whenever you feel the need.

 You will be able to choose work to suit your ability and inclination and you will be part of a team of people.
 Jobs include: preparing the kitchen for the cooks, helping to prepare the evening meal, making sure the toilets are clean and have toilet paper in them, preparing social spaces, chopping and barrowing wood for the sauna and hot tub.

 Yes, there are covered areas with fires.

 No. There will be an occasional cafe in the woods, but there will be no concession stalls.
 There will be a campers' market on Wednesday afternoon at which we can buy, sell or barter with each other.
 There are no shops within walking distance of Ashlyn Wood.

-Dogs, with the exception of guide dogs (by prior arrangement), are not permitted on site.
+Dogs, with the exception of assistance dogs (by prior arrangement), are not permitted on site.

 There is neither mains power nor a generator on site.
 If you need to recharge your phone then you can use your car battery.
 Alternatively, bring a charger pack.
 These packs can hold multiple charges.
 However, you are encouraged to give your phone a rest.